PetrGlad/emmate/README.md

 SMD - Standard MIDI File.

-Rodio and other libraries use interleaved stream format 1 sample of each channel, then 2 sample of each channel and so on (ch1s1, ch2s1, ...., ch1s2, ch2s2, ....).
+Rodio and other libraries use interleaved stream format: 1st sample of each channel, then 2nd sample of each channel, and so on (ch1s1, ch2s1, ...., ch1s2, ch2s2, ....).
 This seems to be a convention but is not documented anywhere for some reason.

 Diagnostic commands